-Sylvie Aboa-Bradwell – Sylvie, the founder and CEO of Medzan Training, is an award-winning think tank founder and director, writer, international speaker, and entrepreneur.
-Her work promoting education, human development and rights in Britain, Spain, Africa and elsewhere for over 15 years, has brought her international recognition.
+Sylvie Aboa-Bradwell – Sylvie, the founder and CEO of Medzan Training, is a highly experienced leadership trainer and educator.
+She is also the founder and director of the Policy Centre for African Peoples, an educational charity.
+Her work promoting education and leadership development in Britain, Spain, Africa and elsewhere for over 15 years, has brought her international recognition.

-Martin Armitage-Smith – Martin is Co-Director of Medzan Training.
+Martin Armitage-Smith – Martin is a collaborator of Medzan Training.
 He is a graduate from Cambridge University who has worked for 25 years in finance, most recently in African Frontier Markets.

 During his career, Martin has progressively explored connections between markets and other disciplines, such as psychology, ecology, systems theory and consciousness, which has led him to study for an MA in Psychosynthesis Psychology.
 He is Co-Founder of Motherland Entertainment, a talent agency managing African artists, including Youssou N’Dour of Senegal.
 He is also the founder of Cedar Tree Coaching, and is involved in the financing and emergence of revolutionary green energy technology.